skymandr/TailWimpLite/README.md

 Paddings for left, right, top and bottom margins in os screen units (usually 2 per 1 px).
 By default only bottom padding is non-zero, in order to show the icon bar.
 Choices can be set by selecting _Choices_ from the icon bar menu.
+Though an option for the modkey is shown in Choices, it is currently _not_ configurable.

 ## Help